jessemillar/deserted-island-devops-notes/tldr.md

 - You get what you give in a community
 - Give to others freely
 	- "All gifts must be given without strings attached"
-- Failure is a chance to collaborate
-- You can harness failure/road blocks to motivate you to push through difficult things (e.g. I can't figure out an error code and that motivates me to slog through the docs for a few hours to learn and understand)
-- Everyone on a team needs to know that failure is not a bad thing
-	- Make this a frequent talking point to drive it home
-	- Blameless postmortems really help with this
 - Conflict is going to happen but it can happen in a way that helps people feel comfortable and heard
 - "Psychological safety is a sense of confidence that the team will not embarrass, reject, or punish someone for speaking up." - Amy Edmondson
 	- Joking around with people on your team who are friends isn't always perceived by outside parties as being "in jest" and can absolutely prevent people from wanting to share their thoughts or issues
 - Model vulnerability to create emotional bonds
+- "Teams that do well dealing with impact are those that have a strong common ground."

 ### Postmortems

+- Failure is a chance to collaborate
+- Create, discuss, and share blameless postmortems
 	- Being "blameless" is almost impossible
 		- We, as humans, use blame as a way to "give voice to uncomfortable things"
 		- Instead of becoming "blameless" become "blame aware"
+- Everyone on a team needs to know that failure is not a bad thing
+	- Make this a frequent talking point to drive it home
+	- Blameless postmortems really help with this

+### Self Care

+- You are valuable even when you are not productive
+- Breathe
+	- If one deep breath is all you can do, great, but many breaths will do wonders
+	- Don't turn those breaths into a plethora of sighs
+- Be kind to yourself
+	- This pandemic situation is not normal
+	- This is not just working remotely
+	- Lower productivity is normal
+	- A global pandemic qualifies as *traumatic*

 ### Documentation